US: Two Indian students die from drowning in Missouri

 The tragic incident took place on Saturday when both students went swimming at the Lake of the Ozarks in Missouri.

-As per the death reports, one student died due to growing and the second one died in an attempt to save another from growing.
+As per the death reports, one student died due to drowning and the second one died in an attempt to save another from drowning.
 But unfortunately, both lost their lives.

 Also read | US: Three Indian students, all in their 20s, killed in road accident in western Massachusetts